 Sites and Museums

-All sites are still open for most of the day, especially Acropolis in Athens and if you are visiting on the last weekend of September the European Heritage Days is celebrated.
+All sites are still open for most of the day, especially the Acropolis in Athens and if you are visiting on the last weekend of September European Heritage Days is celebrated.
 That means that all monuments and many museums in Greece have free entrance.

 More about entrance fees for Acropolis and other questions here.